× FreshBooks App Logo

 2. Health Insurance Premiums

 Self-employed workers need to purchase their own health insurance coverage, which can be a big expense.
+Also, finding suitable health insurance for freelancers or self-employed is crucial for protecting your health and finances.
 But if youā€™re self-employed and have a net profit for the year, you can also claim the amount you paid toward your health insurance premiums on your income tax return as an adjustment to income.
-The deduction covers your own health insurance premiums as well as any coverage you purchased for spouses and dependents.
+This health insurance deduction is particularly beneficial, as it covers your health insurance premiums and any coverage you purchased for spouses and dependents.

 3. Home Office Expenses

-Many self-employed people work from a home office.
-If you do so, you may be able to claim home office expenses on your tax return.
-There are two methods to calculate the deduction: the simple method or the regular method.
+Many self-employed people work from a home office and may be able to claim expenses related to their home office on their tax return.
+There are two methods to calculate the deduction: the simple method and the regular method.
 Under the simple method, you can deduct $5 for every square foot of your home used in your business (up to 300 square feet).

-The regular method allows you to deduct expenses based on the percentage of your home that your home office takes up.
-Deductible expenses can include rent, mortgage interest, utilities, repairs and home or renterā€™s insurance.
+The regular method allows you to deduct home office expenses based on the percentage of your home that your home office takes up.
+Deductible expenses include rent, mortgage interest, utilities, repairs, and home or renterā€™s insurance.
 If, for example, you repair the floors in your entire home, you can only write off the portion of that expense that applies to the repair work done in your home office.
-To qualify for a home office deduction, the IRS details the basic requirements that you must meet
+The IRS details the basic requirements you must meet to qualify for a home office deduction.

-The exception here is that you cannot deduct any of the expenses of your first home landline.
-If, however, you have a second landline used exclusively for business, you can deduct the cost as a business expense.
+The exception is that you cannot deduct any of the expenses of your first home landline.
+If you have a second landline used exclusively for business, you can deduct the cost as a business expense.

-If youā€™re self-employed you also have the opportunity to claim car expenses that relate to your work.
-You need to determine how much of your car usage is for business purposes and how much is for personal use.
-If you use your car for business 25 percent of the time, then you can write off 25 percent of any repairs and maintenance costs for your vehicle.
+If youā€™re self-employed you also have the opportunity to claim vehicle expenses that relate to your work.
+You need to determine how much of your car usage is for business use and how much is for personal use.
+If you use your car for business 25 percent of the time, then you can write off 25 percent of any ordinary and necessary expenses using the actual expense rate.
+This includes gas, oil, tolls, parking, repairs, and maintenance costs.
 Or, if you buy a new car, you can write off 25 percent of the total cost.

-Using the IRS standard mileage rate, you can also expense your mileage for business purposes.
-For the 2024 tax year, the standard mileage rate for business travel was 67 cents per mile, up 1.5 cents from the previous year.
-So, youā€™ll need to multiply your business mileage by 67 to determine how much you can write off as a business expense.
+If you choose the IRS standard mileage rate, you can expense your mileage for business purposes.
+For the 2025 tax year, the standard mileage rate for business travel is cents per mile, up 1.5 cents from the previous year.
+So, youā€™ll need to multiply your business mileage by .70 to determine how much you can write off as a business expense.

 Track Expenses Without Lifting A Finger

-If you travel for business, you can deduct your travel costs on your income tax return.
-For travel to qualify as a deductible expense, it has to meet the following standards:
+If you travel for business, you can deduct travel expenses on your income tax return.
+For travel to qualify as a business expense deduction, it has to meet the following standards:

 • Travel must be necessary for your business.